a-benamor/recipe-book/README.md

 - Display the recipe list stored in the database (Firebase).
 - Display the detail information of the selected recipe.
 - Add the chosen ingredient to the shopping list.
-- Modify of delete ingredient from the shopping list.
+- Modify or delete ingredient from the shopping list.
 - The user can sign up or sign in to the application.

 PS: The user must be authenticated in order to use the recipe book functionalities.